julsraemy/prezi/md/loud-social-fabrics-iiif.md

 # <!-- fit --> Takeaways

+Pinning down the (LOUD) social fabrics of IIIF in relation to the Strategic Planning

 ---

-## Pinning down the (LOUD) social fabrics of the (wider) IIIF community

-:memo: Survey report soon to be published
+## Advocacy & Leadership

+- sdsdf

+## Technical Development

+- Maintaining widely used IIIF-compliant viewers (Mirador, UV) is crucial for the success of the IIIF Community.

+---

+## Community Development

+- The IIIF community is growing and evolving with new members joining regularly, while some long-standing members remain involved.
+However, newer individuals who joined in the past four to five years are not actively participating, particularly in TSGs.

+## Membership & Value

+- sdf

 ---